ibm-cloud-docs/vpc/file_storage_vpc_faqs.md

 {{site.data.keyword.attribute-definition-list}}

-# FAQs for file storage
+# FAQs for {{site.data.keyword.filestorage_vpc_short}}
 {: #file-storage-vpc-faqs}

-The following questions often arise about File Storage for VPC.
+The following questions often arise about {{site.data.keyword.filestorage_vpc_short}}.
 If you have other questions you'd like to see addressed here, provide feedback by using the **Open Issue** or **Edit Topic** links.
 {: shortdesc}

-{{site.data.keyword.filestorage_vpc_full}} is available for customers with special approval to preview this service in the Frankfurt, London, Dallas, Toronto, Washington, Sao Paulo, Sydney, Tokyo, and Osaka regions.
+{{site.data.keyword.filestorage_vpc_full}} is available for customers with special approval to preview this service in the Frankfurt, London, Dallas, Toronto, Washington, Sao Paulo, Sydney, Osaka, and Tokyo regions.
 Contact your IBM Sales representative if you are interested in getting access.
 {: preview}

 ## Offering questions